electron/electron/docs/api/process.md

 Returns the name of the platform the app is running on.
 Darwin for MacOS, linux for Linux and win32 for Windows.

+### `process.argv`

+An array containing the arguments passed to the application when started.
+To get the arguments from the renderer process use require('electron').remote.process.argv

 ## Methods

 The `process` object has the following method: